HL7/US-Core/source/pages/_includes/us-core-practitionerrole-intro.md

 **Each PractitionerRole must support:**

-1. A list of roles
+1. A role
-1. A list of specialties
+1. A specialty

 **Profile specific implementation guidance:**